|

 - BURKHARD:

-"Strong protection."
 German name composed of the elements burg

 - CARL:

-Older form of German Karl,
+Older spelling of German Karl,

 - CARLOMAN:

-German name composed of the name Carl,
+German name composed of the personal name Carl,

-"man," and the element mann
+"man," and the word mann

-"man."
-This name was borne by many
+the man" or "man of man."
+This name was borne by

 royal historical figures, including a son of Charlemagne